asimonov/PyData-London-SDC-Behavioural-Cloning/README.md

 around 1gGb of GPU memory available for this notebook to run.

 This is the original architecture of NVIDIA CNN:

 ![NVIDIA CNN](./nvidia-cnn-architecture.png)

 We use a slightly modified version (sorry, did not have time to produce proper diagram)

-Here is the video of how to train the model:
+Here is the video of how we train the model:
 [![Training The Model](./training.png)](https://youtu.be/P8yLEI0WZ6w)